meroz01/photoZoomer/README.md

 # photoZoomer

-first changes
+PhotoZoomer is plain Javascript library to enhance your picture experience.

-Photo Zoomer is plain Javascript library to enhance your picture experience.
+Create DIV element with the background of desired image, and add class <strong>zoomer</strong>.
+Add code from app.js to your application or add it script tag in head.
+That's it.